michaelcourcy/imagestream-kasten/readme.md

 ## Motivation

-In a kubernetes deployment scenario, images are deployed in a registry like docker.io or quay.io that does not depends on the good health of your cluster.
-Openshift bring the notion of imagestream that [has many benefits](https://docs.openshift.com/container-platform/4.7/openshift_images/images-understand.html#images-imagestream-use_images-understand) but needs an internal registry (a registry deployed inside the cluster) to work.
-However this internal registry has some drawbacks :
+In a typical kubernetes deployment scenario, images are deployed in an external registry like docker.io or quay.io.
+The protection of those registries is not related to the protection of your kubernetes cluster.

+Openshift bring the notion of imagestream that [has many benefits](https://docs.openshift.com/container-platform/4.7/openshift_images/images-understand.html#images-imagestream-use_images-understand) but needs an internal registry (a registry deployed inside the cluster) to work.   this internal registry has some drawbacks :
 *  If you loose your cluster you also loose your images
 *  Internal registries are not intended to be open and used as a regular registry, that make migrations of your image from a cluster to another one impossible
 *  Images are very often updated by openshift build and my-image:latest on monday could be very different from my-image:latest on tuesday, capturing the data and the configuration of your application is not sufficient anymore, you need also to capture the image state at backup date.